BSc (Hons) (NFQ Level 8)

 What Will I Study

 This is a sample pathway for a degree in Statistics.
-Topics may include statistical modelling, probability theory, biostatistics, survey sampling, linear models, Bayesian statistics, Monte Carlo inference and actuarial statistics.
+Topics may include statistical modelling, probability theory, biostatistics, survey sampling, predictive models, Bayesian statistics, Monte Carlo inference and actuarial statistics.

 - Optional Science modules

 - 1 Other Science Subject